Jonathan-code-hub/MAT-422-Math-Methods-in-Data-Science/README.md

 # MAT422: Math Methods In Data Science
 Notes and files from my MAT 422: Math Methods In Data Science Course.
+Mostly contains homework, and one final project.